kolenaIO/kolena/docs/metrics/perplexity.md

 While perplexity is a valuable metric for comparing and fine-tuning language models, it has its limitations and should always be used in conjunction with other evaluation metrics and methods.

-1. Perplexity is sensistive to the size and diversity of datasets.
+1. Perplexity is sensitive to the size and diversity of datasets.
 Since each dataset has its own distribution of words and semantic nuances, a model that achieves low perplexity on one dataset may underperform on another.
 Thus, it is important to gauge perplexity on a diverse dataset with different types of texts.
 2. Perplexity is hard to absolutely interpret.
 Unlike metrics such as [BLEU](bleu.md) or [BERTScore](bertscore.md),